-Working with the Department for Business, Energy and Industrial Strategy (BEIS), The Crown Estate, Ofgem and others, we have published the following:
+Working with the Department for Energy Security and Net Zero (DESNZ - previously known as the Department for Business, Energy and Industrial Strategy (BEIS)), The Crown Estate, Ofgem and others, we have published the following:

 Phase 1 project publications

-This confirmed the technical feasibility of energy integration, providing viable options for helping decarbonise the economy.
+- Interim report confirming technical feasibility of energy integration and viable options for helping decarbonise the economy

 Phase 2 project publications